p-alex/weather-app/README.md

 # 🌤️ Weather App

-A clean, responsive weather application built with React and TypeScript.
+A clean, responsive weather app built with React and TypeScript.
 Search for any location and get real-time current conditions, hourly forecasts, and a multi-day daily outlook — all with support for switching between metric and imperial units.

 🔗 **Live Demo:** [weather-app-ten-alpha-64.vercel.app](https://weather-app-ten-alpha-64.vercel.app)